Work In Europe On Your Own Terms

-However, the biggest hiring seasons for English teachers in Poland are between September and mid October, and again between January and mid March.
+If you’re coming to teach English, hiring seasons for English teachers in Poland are between September and mid-October, and again between January and mid-March.
 We highly recommend that you schedule your arrival for one of these hiring seasons to give yourself the biggest window of opportunity to find work.

 What are the chances that I'll be able to find a teaching job before I arrive?

 This is difficult to say, as it largely depends on how much effort you put in.
-From our experience, teachers who are actively digging on our job board and through other job resources that we provide during the months leading up to the hiring season will usually at the very least have a number of job interviews scheduled before they arrive.
+From our experience, if you’re an English teacher and are actively digging on job boards, you will usually at the very least have a number of job interviews scheduled before they arrive.
+If you have a unique skillset in high-demand fields such as tech, the chances are even higher.
 But at the same time, if you put no effort in, chances are slim that a job offer will just land on your lap.

-If being accepted doesn't guarantee me a job, why is your criteria so high?
+If I'm a freelancer and responsible for myself, why is your criteria so high?

 I'm interested in the digital nomad option.
 Will I be allowed to teach English part-time as well?

-Wizards coming on our program as digital nomads have the same freelance contract and work visa (if non-EU) as our freelance teachers.
+No matter which pathway you choose, you’ll have the same freelance work visa giving you access to the Polish market.
 You’ll also have access to the same billing system and database of schools; so go for gold!

 I am currently traveling/working/studying abroad!
-Can I become a Wizard and start working without having to go home first?
+Can I start freelancing in Poland without having to go home first?